gkossakowski/gkossakowski.github.io/content/posts/2020-08-06---The-slim-shady-year-part-one.md

 My intention is not to be brief.
 I'm writing how I wish somebody else told me everything I know now when I was running around looking for a solution or just a sliver of hope.
+A rich backstory would help me believe that this person I'm talking to truly knows what a health struggle is about.
 I would cherish every word if I found a series like this - I searched wide and deep - as you'll see.

 ## The Basel rewind